🌍 Formal letters for 130+ countries | 5 languages

 • Submission checklist with instructions on where and how to send your completed appeal

-70%+ PIP appeals succeed at tribunal Covers UK, US, DE, PL, FR & other benefit systems AI-guided evidence structuring
+Structured for the correct authority and procedure Covers UK, US, DE, PL, FR & other benefit systems AI-guided evidence structuring

 Get started